Savoy Theatre: 1990 fire and restored theatre

-While the theatre was being renovated in February 1990, a fire gutted the building, except for the stage and backstage areas.
-A proposal to build a new theatre in late 20th-century style was overruled by the Savoy's insurers and by English Heritage, the government body that had oversight of listed buildings.
-It was decided to restore the building as faithfully as possible to the 1929 designs.
-Tugwell's and Ionides's working designs had been preserved, allowing accurate restoration of the theatre under the direction of the architect Sir William Whitfield, Sir Hugh Wontner and the theatre's manager, Kevin Chapple.
-It reopened on 19 July 1993, with a royal gala that included a specially commissioned ballet, Savoy Suite, by choreographer Wayne Sleep to a score arranged by Carl Davis based on Sullivan's music.
+While the theatre was being renovated, a fire gutted the building on 12 February 1990, except for the stage and backstage areas.
+A proposal to build a new theatre in late 20th-century style was overruled by the Savoy's insurers and English Heritage, and it was announced the day after the fire that it would be faithfully rebuilt to the 1929 design.
+A few of Tugwell's and Ionides's drawings survived, assisting the restoration of the theatre under the direction of the architect Sir William Whitfield, Wontner and the theatre's manager, Kevin Chapple.
+Some plasterwork was recreated from the fire debris and old photographs.
+The Savoy reopened on 19 July 1993 with a royal gala that included a specially commissioned ballet, Savoy Suite by choreographer Wayne Sleep, to a score arranged by Carl Davis based on Sullivan's music.
 The present theatre has a capacity of 1,158.
 During the renovation, an extra storey was added above the theatre that includes a health club for the hotel and a swimming pool above the stage.
 The reopened theatre was the venue for the World Chess Championship in 1993, won by Garry Kasparov.

 In 1993 Coward's Relative Values was revived.
 Tom Stoppard's Travesties, with Antony Sher was next, and from 1994 to 1995 the musical She Loves Me played, with Ruthie Henshall and John Gordon Sinclair.
 These were followed by Terry Johnson's Dead Funny; Alan Ayckbourn's Communicating Doors (which transferred to the theatre in 1996), with Angela Thorne; J. B. Priestley's When We Are Married, with Dawn French, Alison Steadman, and Leo McKern; and Ben Travers' Plunder, with Griff Rhys Jones and Kevin McNally.
 In 1997 a group led by Sir Stephen Waley-Cohen was given management of the theatre by The Savoy Group.
 Productions that followed included Simon Callow in The Importance of Being Oscar; Pet Shop Boys in concert; Ian Richardson in Pinero's The Magistrate; Edward Fox in A Letter of Resignation; the Royal Shakespeare Company's production of Richard III, with Robert Lindsay; and Coward's Hay Fever, with Geraldine McEwan in 1999.